chriszacny/katacoda-scenarios/f5ca-python002-lesson2-sequences/lists_as_data_structures.md

 my_queue.pop()
 ```

-The above approach is inneficient however from a runtime perspective given that every element in the list needs to be shifted over by one every insert.
-A better approach is to use the deque from the collections module:
+The above approach is inefficient;  from a runtime perspective given that every element in the list needs to be shifted over by one every insert.
+A better approach is to use the deque from the collections module.

 ```python
 from collections import deque